TikaaVo/Ensemble-weights/docs/benchmark.md

 | DESlib DESP | 58.77% | 1.72% | −0.17% |
 | DESlib DESKNN | 57.93% | 1.74% | −1.60% |

-DESlib achieves a best mean score of 59.48%; despy achieves a best mean score of 59.85%.
+despy achieves a best mean score of 59.85%; DESlib achieves a best mean score of 59.48%.

 ### Image Segment